shermp/NickelDBus/README.md

 ```
 ndb-cli method <method_name> <method_args>
 ```
-Wait indefinitely for a signal
+Wait indefinitely for a signal.
+The signal name and any of its outputs will be printed to stdout (space delimited)
 ```
 ndb-cli signal <signal_name>
 ```